Burial tree

 A burial tree or burial scaffold is a tree or simple structure used for supporting corpses or coffins.
-They were once common among the Balinese, the Naga people, certain Aboriginal Australians, and some North American First Nations.
+They were once common among the Balinese, the Naga people, certain Aboriginal Australians, and the Sioux and other North American First Nations.

 North America First Nations

 Burial tree

-A number of Native Americans used a burial tree as the last resting place for a dead relative, either as the general rule (along with a scaffold) or as an alternative to a grave.
+A number of Native Americans used a burial tree as either a final or intermediate resting place for a dead relative, either as the general rule (along with a scaffold) or as an alternative to a grave.

 The corpse was wrapped up carefully in a robe or blankets and either placed in a fork of the tree or tied to a heavy branch.
 Both grown persons and small children were laid to rest in this way.
 A burial tree could carry more than one dead.
 Maximilian zu Wied saw burial trees with red painted trunk and branches among the Assiniboine Indians.
 It seems any tree was proper.
 Cottonwood is mentioned by travelers on the great plains, as well as pine and cedar.
 The dead could be placed from around six feet up in the tree to close to the top.
 Some of the belongings of the deceased were often placed near the corpse.